vvv-school/assignment_optimization-2Dgrasp/README.md

 with only a **scalar along the z axis**.
 In detail, we can take advantage of the class [`yarp::sig::Vector`](http://yarp.it/classyarp_1_1sig_1_1VectorOf.html) and the utilities defined in [`yarp/math/Math.h`](http://yarp.it/Math_8h.html) to deal with the required linear algebra (e.g. summation of vectors, dot and cross products).

-The net force `Ftot` and net torque `Ttot` can be readily obtained by recruiting Netwon's law:
+The net force `Ftot` and net torque `Ttot` can be readily obtained by recruiting Newton's law:
 ```c++
 // F0 relative quantities
 problem_ns::Force F0 = problem.get_F();